jjbergman/iliaslatina/IL-translation.md

 520 After that, Jupiter's famous son Sarpedon joined the battle, bringing his deadly force with him.

-522 Unlucky Tlepolemus, the son of great Hercules, fought him in with unequal arms, and neither his father's strength nor his many labors were able to save him.
+522 Unlucky Tlepolemus, the son of great Hercules, fought him despite his unequal arms, and neither his father's strength nor his many labors were able to save him.
 He fell, and surrendered his weak spirit from his body.

 526 Sarpedon had been wounded, so he retreated from the heat of battle.
 Ulysses, the wily trickster, replaced him and killed seven of the bravest young men of Troy.